Cap-Haïtien: Citadelle Henry and Sans-Souci Palace

 The Citadelle Laferrière, also known as Citadelle Henry, or the Citadelle, is a large mountaintop fortress located approximately 17 mi south of the city of Cap‑Haïtien and 5 mi beyond the town of Milot.
 It is the largest fortress in the Americas, and was listed by UNESCO as a World Heritage Site in 1982 along with the nearby Sans-Souci Palace.
-The Citadel was built by Henry Christophe, a leader during the Haitian slave rebellion and self-declared King of Northern Haiti, after the country gained its independence from France in 1804.
+The Citadel was built by Henri Christophe, a leader during the Haitian slave rebellion and self-declared King of Northern Haiti, after the country gained its independence from France in 1804.
 Together with the remains of his Sans-Souci Palace, damaged in the 1842 earthquake, Citadelle Henry has been designated as a UNESCO World Heritage Site.

 Bois Caïman

 Bois Caïman (Bwa Kayiman), 3 km south of road RN 1, is the place where Vodou rites were performed under a tree at the beginning of the slave revolution.
 For decades, maroons had been terrorizing slaveholders on the northern plains by poisoning their food and water.
 Makandal is the legendary (and perhaps historical) figure associated with the growing resistance movement.
 By the 1750s, he had organized the maroons, as well as many people enslaved on plantations, into a secret army.
 Makandal was murdered (or disappeared) in 1758, but the resistance movement grew.

 At Bois Caïman, a maroon leader named Dutty Boukman held the first mass antislavery meeting secretly on August 14, 1791.
 At this meeting, a Vodou ceremony was performed, and all those present swore to die rather than to endure the continuation of slavery on the island.
 Following the ritual led by Boukman and a mambo named Cécile Fatiman, the insurrection started on the night of August 22–23, 1791.
 Boukman was killed in an ambush soon after the revolution began.
 Jean-François was the next leader to follow Dutty Boukman in the uprising of the slaves, the Haitian equivalent of the storming of the Bastille in the French Revolution.
 Slaves burned the plantations and cane fields, and massacred French colonists across the northern plains.
 They also attacked Cap-Français and some of the free people of color.
 Eventually the revolution gained the independence of Haiti from France and freedom for the slaves.
 The site of Dutty Boukman's ceremony is marked by a ficus tree.
 Adjoining it is a colonial well, which is credited with mystic powers.